 Yolanda completed her PhD at Harvard University in Chemical Biology and was a postdoctoral fellow at Lawrence Berkeley National Laboratory in systems biology before starting her lab at UB.
 Throughout her scientific journey, she has been fascinated by microbial diversity and their ability to colonize all habitats.
 This includes the human gut, a nutrient-rich environment that supports densely populated, complex microbial communities.
 She is excited to build a research program to tackle long-standing challenges in microbiology and advance the field through a molecular lens and by developing new tools.

-Allie Hanna, PhD student, Microbiology and Immunology
+Allison Hanna, PhD student, Microbiology and Immunology

 Allie graduated with her BSc in Biochemistry with a minor in Chemistry from University at Buffalo.
 Her undergraduate research focused on repurposing anti-viral and chemotherapeutic drugs for combination therapy against multi-drug resistant P. aeruginosa clinical isolates.
 She joined the lab through the PPBS program, where she’s gained a fascination for microbial genetics and the complex interactions of microbes and their environments.
 Her long-term research goals are centered on antibiotic resistance mechanisms and antibiotic development.